 Oral Surgery Hawaii offers corrective jaw surgery (also known as orthognathic surgery) at our offices in Honolulu, Aiea, and Kaneohe, HI.
 Issues with bone structure, TMJ disorders, orthodontic issues, sleep apnea, and other conditions can all relate to the alignment of your jaw.
 When nonsurgical treatments fail to correct bite problems, orthognathic surgery can truly change a patient’s life by improving their ability to eat, speak, and breathe comfortably.
 Some patients find that corrective jaw surgery can also improve their overall appearance.

-Oral and maxillofacial surgeons, like Dr. Craig Yamamoto, Dr. Blake Kitamura, Dr. Eva Kiezik, and Dr. Thomas Yamamoto, are not just experts at dental surgery; they also undergo years of training to understand the facial structures and how to repair them.
+Oral and maxillofacial surgeons, like Dr. Craig Yamamoto, Dr. Blake Kitamura, Dr. Eva Kiezik, Dr. Thomas Yamamoto, and Dr. Michael Hironaka, are not just experts at dental surgery; they also undergo years of training to understand the facial structures and how to repair them.
 Our surgical team has years of experience performing oral and facial surgeries of all kinds, and reconstructive jaw surgeries are one of our specialties.

 Orthognathic surgery may be used to treat a variety of conditions, but it usually involves solving issues with bite alignment.
 Having one or more of the following symptoms or conditions may indicate the need for jaw surgery: